sralter/monitoring_and_analysis/README.md

 [Back to TOC](#toc)

 PyMAAP helps you monitor, log, and analyze the performance and behavior of your Python functions.
-It includes two main tools:
+It includes three main tools:
 * `monitoring.py`: Decorators and tools to track performance, log errors, and save metrics.
 * `analysis.py`: CLI script to analyze log files and generate insightful plots.
+* `logging_setup.py`: Script to allow for logging statements to appear both in the console output and in a log file, allowing for the user to forgo the use of `print()`.

 ### Installation
 ```bash